samantarayprasantkumar/Project-Info-Spreading/README.md

 Network:

-Our modell will be based on data we'll collect on facebook.
+Our modell will be based on data we'll collect on facebook (using facebook graph api).
 So our dataset consist of a list of all friends Yi of X (person of interest), and for each friend Yi, there is another list of all friends Zyi of Yi.

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)